thegetty/quire-docs/content/documentation/multiformat-output.md

 ### Continuous Deploy with Netlify

+*This deployment option requires a basic understanding of how to create a repository, and commit and merge changes in GitHub.
+If you are new to GitHub, we recommend starting with [GitHub Docs](https://docs.github.com/en/github) to learn by topic or checking out the [GitHub for Quire](/documentation/github) section of our documentation.
+We also encourage you to check out Coding Train’s video series is a great resource as well [Git and Github for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).*

 By linking GitHub directly to your Netlify account, any time you merge changes in Github, your preview link will be automatically updated.
 This process requires a few extra steps to get set-up, but will save time in the long run.
 This process also works with GitLab and Bitbucket.

 1. If you haven't already, create a repository for your project on GitHub.
-You can find directions in the [*GitHub*](/documentation/gitub) section of our documentation.

-2. To proceed with deployment, you will need to add two files to your repo: `netlify.toml` and `package.json`.
+2. To proceed with deployment, you will need to add two files to your repository: `netlify.toml` and `package.json`.
 [Download them](/downloads/site-deploy.zip), add them to your repo, and merge changes before proceeding.

 3. Log in to [Netlify](https://app.netlify.com/).
 On the “Team Overview” page, click the button that says “New Site from Git.”